Cowes has long been known as the epicentre of the English yacht racing scene.

 Once past the chain Ferry the run of the River is very clear with firstly a large fuel pontoon to starboard, then the UKSA.
 Opposite on the eastern bank lies East Cowes Marina.
 The best water is on the Western side of the River once past East Cowes Marina, and then swings towards the eastern bank in the region of Kingston Quay which is easily recognisable chimneys and power station.
 From here on to Newport is covered separately.

 Next up is the spindly landing stage, Trinity Pontoon.
 The outside of this can be used to land and pick up, and certain areas of the inside can be used for an overnight berth with permission of the harbour authorities.
 Water and electricity are available.
 These two facilities can be clearly seen in photo number seven.
 The disadvantage of the Trinity pontoon is its exposed position, and the constant wash from passing traffic and ferries.
-The cost of the Trinity pontoon is £2.00 per metre overnight, with short stays of up to 4 hours (between 10 AM and 4 PM only) charged at £1.00 per metre.
+The cost of the Trinity pontoon (2022) is £2.50 per metre overnight, with short stays of up to 4 hours (between 10 AM and 4 PM only) charged at £1.50 per metre.